-Storm Water Regulations, Permitting, and Information
+Storm Water Regulations, Permitting, and Related Information

-- Construction/Land Disturbance Storm Water Permitting (327 IAC 15-5, Rule 5):
+- Construction/Land Disturbance Stormwater Permitting (327 IAC 15-5):

-- Industrial Storm Water Permitting (327 IAC 15-6, Rule 6):
+- Industrial Stormwater Permitting (327 IAC 15-6):

-- IDEM administers a general permit program that targets storm water run-off associated with industrial activities.
-Requirements of this rule apply to specific categorical industrial facilities, which are exposed to storm water.
+- IDEM administers a general permit program that targets stormwater run-off associated with industrial activities.
+Requirements of this rule apply to specific categorical industrial facilities, which are exposed to stormwater.

-- Municipal Separate Storm Sewer Systems (327 IAC 15-13, Rule 13):
+- Municipal Separate Storm Sewer Systems:

 - Under Phase I, this general permit rule was not necessary.
 Phase I applied to areas with a population greater than 100,000.
-Only the City of Indianapolis met Phase I criteria, and was issued an individual storm water permit.
+Only the City of Indianapolis met Phase I criteria, and was issued an individual stormwater permit.
 Under Phase II, MS4 entities (cities, towns, universities, colleges, correctional facilities, hospitals, conservancy districts, homeowner's associations and military bases) located within urbanized areas, as delineated by the U.S. Census Bureau, or, for those MS4 areas outside of urbanized areas, serving a population greater than 7,000 are regulated.